DeFi Governance in Action

 Discussion: Discussion is the first step of DeFi governance, as stakeholders attempt to gauge the sentiments of the community around specific issues and potential changes.
 Discussions happen across a platform’s official governance forum and informal communication channels.
 Ideas and policies are ideally the center of conversation, but politicking often occurs as users try to convince others in the community to support their ideas or proposals.

 Quorum: A quorum is the minimum amount of participation required to pass a vote.
-For example, a proposal may have 100% support from voters, but if the number of token holders who vote fails to meet the minimum percentage required, then the vote is often automatically cancelled.
+For example, a proposal may have 100% support from voters, but if the number of token holders who vote fails to meet the minimum percentage required, then the vote is often automatically canceled.
 One of the biggest problems in DeFi governance is low participation.
-People often want to hold tokens for speculative purposes and may not want to participate in governance because it is time-consuming, less instantly gratifying, and/or they do not have a strong view — or any view at all — on the proposed change to the protocol.
+People often want to hold tokens for speculative purposes and may not want to participate in governance because it is time-consuming and/or they do not have a strong view — or any view at all — on the proposed change to the protocol.

 On-chain vote: For most DeFi protocols, one token equals one vote, and a simple majority of more than 50% is enough to execute a new proposal.
 The more tokens an entity holds, the more weight their vote carries.
 If a token holder does not want to vote directly, their voting power can be delegated to another address.
 Once a vote is passed, the proposal can be executed.